-The Affordable Care Act (ACA) requires every health insurance company, upon your request, to give you a Summary of Benefits and Coverage (www.healthcare.gov) that explains your benefits and coverage limits in easy-to-understand language.
+Upon request, the Affordable Care Act (ACA) requires every health insurance company to give you a Summary of Benefits and Coverage (www.healthcare.gov).
+This document explains your benefits and coverage limits in easy-to-understand language

 Although some health plans offer additional benefits, state and federal laws require plans to provide the following services:

-Note: Most health plans are not allowed to have annual benefit limits, and no plans are allowed to have lifetime benefit limits.
+Note: Most health plans are not allowed to have annual benefit limits.
+No plans are allowed to have lifetime benefit limits.

 Benefits health plans must cover under the federal ACA